-Companies often undergo a reverse stock split to avoid becoming delisted on an exchange.
-When a company is delisted from an exchange, it means that the company’s stock would no longer be traded on that exchange.
+Companies often undergo a reverse stock split to avoid delisting on an exchange.
+When a company is delisted from an exchange, its stock will no longer be traded on that exchange.
 Becoming delisted often has significant negative repercussions for a company.
-A reverse stock split allows companies to potentially avoid this fate by increasing their per-share price.
+A reverse stock split allows companies to avoid this fate by increasing their per-share price.

-If a company has recently had a reverse stock split, this is often not a good sign.
-Splits don’t impact the company’s value, but a price that’s dropped low enough to potentially have the company delisted is a red flag.
+If a company has recently had a reverse stock split, this is often not good.
+Splits don’t impact the company’s value, but a price that’s dropped low enough to have the company potentially delisted is a red flag.

 The company may turn its performance around, but if a company has recently undergone a reverse stock split, you may want to think twice before investing.
 At the very least, you should review the company’s plan for improving performance to see if the plan is sound.

 One of the most touted benefits of stock splits is, as we discussed previously, that they make stocks more accessible to investors.
-But trading today has changed in ways that make stock splitting seem less necessary.
+But trading today has changed to make stock splitting seem less necessary.

 Investors now have many options for purchasing fractional shares of a company, which are only fractions of one share.
 Apps such as Betterment and Robinhood allow investors to buy fractional shares.
-Mutual funds, which consist of a basket of many different securities, also allow investors to purchase fractional shares.
-Many mutual funds allow investors to have a portfolio diversified across hundreds of different companies for the cost of one share of many of those companies.
+Mutual funds, consisting of a basket of many different securities, also allow investors to purchase fractional shares.
+Many mutual funds allow investors to have a portfolio diversified across hundreds of other companies for the cost of one share of many of those companies.

 You may have heard about stock splits more than usual lately, and if so, it seems highly likely that what you’ve listened to relates to Tesla and Apple’s August 2020 stock splits.